awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 ### Configuring the STS region

+In order to use Pod-Level credentials, the CSI Driver needs to know the STS region to request AWS credentials from.
+The CSI Driver can normally automatically detect the current region to use as the STS region, but in case it can't, either troubleshoot the automatic setup, or manually configure the volume's STS region.

+#### Troubleshooting the automatic STS region detection

+The STS region uses IMDS to detect the EC2 instance's region if not configured manually.
+For this to function correctly, IMDS must be enabled on your cluster, and the `HttpPutResponseHopLimit` Metadata Option must be 2 or greater.
+You can detect what the current hop limit is with
+`aws ec2 describe-instances --instance-ids i-123456789 --region aa-example-1`.

+#### Manually configuring the STS region

 You can manually configure the STS region that's used for Pod-Level credentials with the `stsRegion` volume attribute.
 This may be required in case the CSI Driver is unable to automatically configure a value.